graphql/swapi-graphql/src/cloud/README.md

-SWAPI Local GraphQL Server
+SWAPI GraphQL Server
 ==========================

-This directory contains cloud code to run a Parse server, running `/graphql` and `/graphiql` in cloud code with the SWAPI schema.
+This directory contains cloud code to run a Parse server, running `/` and `/graphql` in cloud code with the SWAPI schema.